Medical Condition: Erectile Dysfunction

 Outside of pursuing medication or other physical treatment options, males who suffer from mental causes of erectile dysfunction often utilize counseling to combat their condition.

 While mental causes of erectile dysfunction do not always require counseling to treat, if they are severe enough counseling presents the most effective option.
-Counseling can be used to understand the underlying causes of stress, anxiety, and partner tension that may be causing erectile dysfunction.
+Counseling can be used to understand the underlying causes of stress, anxiety, and partner tension that may be causing impotence.

 Once the underlying causes of various mental conditions are understood, the afflicted male is often able to more effectively defeat the condition they are suffering from.